phac-nml/irida/doc/user/tutorials/sistr/index.md

 Monitoring Pipeline Status
 ==========================

+To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu or click the **Let's see how this pipeline is doing** button.

+![view-analysis-status]

-The will bring you to a page where you can monitor the status of each launched workflow.
+This will bring you to a page where you can monitor the status of each launched workflow.

-![monitor-analyses]

-Clicking the pipeline name **SISTRTyping_20200220_AE014613** will bring you to a page for that analysis pipeline.
+Clicking the pipeline name in the table will bring you to a page for that analysis pipeline.
 It will take a while for the SISTR analysis pipeline to complete.

 Viewing the Results
 ===================